Texas vs. Baylor Women's Basketball Predictions & Picks - December 30

 Texas Performance Insights

-- The Longhorns average 93.0 points per game (fourth in college basketball) while allowing 54.4 per contest (31st in college basketball).
-They have a +502 scoring differential overall and outscore opponents by 38.6 points per game.
+- The Longhorns are outscoring opponents by 38.6 points per game with a +502 scoring differential overall.
+They put up 93.0 points per game (fourth in college basketball) and allow 54.4 per contest (31st in college basketball).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.